Skip to content

 Key takeaway

 The first €10,000 of annual capital gains remain exempt.
 Unused allowance can be carried forward: up to €1,000 per year for a maximum of 5 years, making a cumulative allowance of up to €15,000.
+Note: since 1 June 2026, your Belgian intermediary withholds the 10% from the first euro of gain, without applying this allowance — you then claim it back in your annual tax return.
 A strategy of progressive sales over several years allows for optimising this allowance.

 Anticipatory pension savings tax